feedzai/fifar-dataset/README.md

 ﻿# **F**i**FAR** - A Fraud Detection Dataset for Learning to Defer

+> [!CAUTION]
+> A more recent and upgraded version of this dataset was published on [*Nature Scientific Data*](https://www.nature.com/articles/s41597-025-04664-y).
+The new version is available [here](https://doi.org/10.6084/m9.figshare.28351172).
+We recommend you use it instead.

 ## Abstract

 Public dataset limitations have significantly hindered the development and benchmarking of *learning to defer* (L2D) algorithms, which aim to optimally combine human and AI capabilities in hybrid decision-making systems.
 In such systems, human availability and domain-specific concerns introduce difficulties, while obtaining human predictions for training and evaluation is costly.
 Financial fraud detection is a high-stakes setting where algorithms and human experts often work in tandem; however, there are no publicly available datasets for L2D concerning this important application of human-AI teaming.
 To fill this gap in L2D research, we introduce the *Financial Fraud Alert Review* Dataset (FiFAR), a synthetic bank account fraud detection dataset, containing the predictions of a team of 50 highly complex and varied synthetic fraud analysts, with varied bias and feature dependence.
 We also provide a realistic definition of human work capacity constraints, an aspect of L2D systems that is often overlooked, allowing for extensive testing of assignment systems under real-world conditions.